 That sounds ridiculous, right?
 I mean, how could any doctor say that a broken bone is pretended.
 Seriously.
 That would never happen, right?
 Broken bones have been around for as long as humans have lived.

-There is absolutely zero need to question anyone who says they have a broken bone.
-Even without tests and what not, how could you not trust that the person who traipses around in a cast actually has a broken bone?
+There is zero need to question anyone who says they have a broken bone.
+Even without tests and whatnot, how could you not trust that the person who traipses around in a cast has a broken bone?
 That would be stupid, and hurtful!

 Now go ahead and replace “broken bone” with “fibromyalgia.”
 I can guarantee you that if you won’t find it ridiculous anymore, then you know nothing about fibromyalgia.